 Potential development areas for ESFPs

 ESFP personality types sometimes have trouble meeting deadlines, and do not always finish what they start.
 They can get easily distracted.
-More information about ESFP characteristics can be found in our 4-page eBook.

 Typical ESFP characteristics

 ESFPs are typically tolerant and spontaneous as well as playful and resourceful.
 They also tend to be friendly and enthusiastic.

 Their most common characteristics can be found in the form of a fun Typie, which you can download and share.

 ESFP types like to make work fun, and to create a spirit of cooperation.
 ESFPs at work learn best by trying out a new skill alongside other people.
 ESFPs are often attracted to careers where their outgoing nature and attention to others can be applied, including fields such as healthcare and teaching.
 More insight about ESFP jobs can be found in our Introduction to Type and Careers.

 An ESFP will typically become stressed in the situations shown in this MBTI stress head illustration.
 In these circumstances you will tend to be withdrawn, distracted and paranoid, with feelings of chronic anxiety.
 Download and share* this ESFP stress head to remind yourself and your colleagues about the things that stress ESFPs.